The Right to Disconnect: Culture>Compliance?

 On the flip side, nearly half of employers (47%) worry the laws could hurt productivity.

-Relationships are prioritised: Trust and psychological safety thrive when relationships do.
+Prioritise psychological safety: Trust and open communication are essential for navigating the nuances of flexible work.
 Make open conversations about energy levels and performance the norm.